cathyzoller/ticket_to_fly/PITCHME.md

 @[1-3, 11-16]

-Note) Ecto.Multi is a data structure for grouping multiple Repo operations. functions include "insert", "update" & delete in addition to 'run'.
+Note: Ecto.Multi is a data structure for grouping multiple Repo operations. functions include "insert", "update" & delete in addition to 'run'.
 Changesets checked for these.
 This is very useful when an operation depends on the value of a previous operation.
 For this reason, the function given as callback to run/3 and run/5 will receive all changes performed by the multi so far as a map in the first argument.
 The function given to run must return {:ok, value} or {:error, value} as its result.

 ---